org-zpr/zpr-demo/README.md

 - Visa service plus adapter
 - BAS plus adapter

 The node exposes its docking port on the host OS at port `65000`.
+The config files for the "cli", "admin", and "web" adapters (all in the `authority/` directory) are setup with the `node_addr` set to `127.0.0.1:65000` -- that is correct only if connecting from the host OS.
+Connecting from a VM or whereever will require overriding that value.

 ### Start VM, run the web service in it.